 Trauma-Informed Parenting

-Trauma-informed parenting and family therapy for moms, dads, caregivers and their children of all ages using a blend of cognitive and body-based psychotherapeutic techniques along with co-regulation practices
+Trauma-informed parenting and family therapy for parents, caregivers and their children of all ages using a blend of cognitive and body-based psychotherapeutic techniques for co-regulation

 Who Benefits from Trauma-Informed Parenting & Family Therapy?